Materials-Consortia/OPTIMADE/optimade.rst

   If an implementation omits this field in its response, a client interacting with that implementation SHOULD NOT make any assumptions about the availability of these features.

   This field, along with a few others, should be seen as annotations rather then integral parts of the Property Definition.
-  Two Property Definitions that only differs by the value of :field:`x-optimade-implementation` are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.
+  Two Property Definitions that only differ by the value of :field:`x-optimade-implementation` are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.

   The dictionary has the following format: